ChristinaChina/mywebsite/content/en/research/2022-03-21 Documentary 1.0.md

 categories:
   - test
 tags:
-  - creations
+  - Visual Research
 ---

-This film represents the culmination of the Basic Television Program final assignment, which my group and I completed between October 2020 and January 2021.
+This documentary represents the culmination of the Basic Television Program final assignment, which my group and I completed between October 2020 and January 2021.
 The group included Xiaoqing Lin, Xinyan Hu, and Yuting Zhou.

 <a href='https://www.youtube.com/embed/mXsrzq0FnhA?si=GMu_EhblVJ7GlBLt' target="_blank">The Entertainer or Craftsman</a >